 Shortfin mako sharks caught by Taiwanese LSTL fishery in the North Pacific Ocean were mainly observed in the equatorial waters where bigeye tuna, Thunnus obesus, was the targeting species and in the subtropical and temperate waters where albacore tuna, Thunnus alalunga, was the targeting species (Figure 1).
-Based on the suggestion of the ISC shark working group in 2012, the North Pacific Ocean was stratified as 2 areas namely A (north of 25°N) and B (0°N-25°N).
+Based on the distributions of logbook efforts (Figure 1 and Appendix Figure 1.), the North Pacific Ocean was stratified as 4 areas namely A (north of 25°N), B (0°N-25°N, west of 0°W), C (0°N-25°N, 0°W-40°W), and D (0°N-25°N, west of 40°W).
 The area strata used for the analysis were shown in Figure 2.
 For standardization, CPUE was calculated by set of operations based on logbook records during the period of 2005-2012.